otaviojava/jcassandra-book/03-cassandra-installation.md

 In the previous chapters, we discussed the concepts of non-relational databases, their comparisons with the relational ones, and we dissected the internal workings of Cassandra.

-In this chapter, we will have a more practical view: we will show how the installation process, configuration, how to create Cassandra instances inside a container with Docker, as well as how to create a cluster in a simple way with docker-compose.
+In this chapter, we will have a more practical view: we will show the installation process, configuration, how to create Cassandra instances inside a container with Docker, as well as how to create a cluster simply with docker-compose.

 ## Downloading Cassandra

-Before starting the installation it is important to talk about Cassandra's prerequisites.
-As it is a database made in Java, for installation it is necessary that you have installed some Java 8 implementation (OpenJDK, Azul, Oracle HotSpot etc.).
+Before starting the installation, it is important to talk about Cassandra's prerequisites.
+As it is a database made in Java, for installation, you must have installed some Java 8 implementation (OpenJDK, Azul, Oracle HotSpot, etc.).

-In this first installation moment, no other client will be used besides `cqlsh`, Cassandra's native communicator, so it is necessary that the computer also has the latest version of Python 2.7. `Cqlsh` is a communication bridge with the database that allows interaction with an instance via Shell lines through CQL, the Cassandra Query Language.
+In this first installation moment, no other client will be used besides cqlsh, Cassandra's native communicator, so it is necessary that the computer also has the latest version of Python 2.7. `Cqlsh` is a communication bridge with the database that allows interaction with an instance via Shell lines through CQL, the Cassandra Query Language.

 * Download Cassandra from the project website: http://cassandra.apache.org/download/